marielgh/marielgh.github.io/index.md

 3. [Government Spending Contracts](gov.md)

    The Government Spending Contracts dataset includes over 15 years of contracts, from 2000-2016, with the federal government.
+In this project I explore the most important agencies that make contracts, the percentage of contracts per state over the years and more.

-# Notes
+# Notebooks

 1. Pandas
+   Pandas is the most used package in Python to manage datasets.
+Here I show some of its basic functionality.
 2. Financial Data in Python
 3. Supervised Learning (with scikit-learn)
 4. Unsupervised Learning in Python